Kendra Dunchue, Psychologist

 I work with clients of all ages, across a range of issues.
 I’m particularly interested in:

-• Women’s health & chronic pain, including pelvic/sexual pain disorders.
+• Women’s health & chronic pain

-• Neurodivergence (autism, ADHD, learning differences, etc.)
+• Neurodivergence (autism, ADHD, learning differences, etc.) and burnout

-• Parenting & attachment
+• Parenting

 FAQ